Future Students & Parents

-To apply for most of the external competition-linked scholarships, submit official documentation of your achievement to the Admissions Office.
-This can be done at any time during the application process once the application has been started in Slideroom.
+To apply for most of the external competition-linked scholarships, submit official documentation of your achievement to the Admissions Office during the application process.
+This can only be done during the application process once an application has been started.
 (Review the application process on the How to Apply page).

 For the Battelle Scholarship, you will be invited to apply if your CCAD application meets the standards described below.

 State-level or regional awards in art and design not listed below will be reviewed on a case-by-case basis.
 Scholarships will be awarded at no more than $1,000/year for four years (eight fall and spring semesters)..